-As a requirement of our Credit Facility substantially all of our cash receipts from operations are required to be deposited into our lockbox account at our senior lender.
+As a requirement of our Credit Facility, substantially all of our cash receipts from operations are required to be deposited into our lockbox account at our senior lender.
 These cash receipts are used to reduce our indebtedness under our Revolving Credit Facility.
-Additionally, under the terms of our Term Loan Agreement with our senior lender, we are required to make 36 consecutive monthly principal installments, the first 35 of which will be in the amount of \$150,000 which commenced on the first business day of July 2012, with the 36th and final payment of any unpaid balance of principal and interest payable on the first business day of July 2012, prepayment equal to 50% of Excess Cash Flow (as defined) for each fiscal quarter commencing with the fiscal quarter ended September 30, 2012, payable upon the delivery of the financial statements to our senior lender for such fiscal period, but no later than 45 days after the end of the fiscal period.
-On November 16, 2012 we paid our senior lender approximately \$752,000 based on the Excess Cash Flow calculation.
+Additionally, under the terms of our Term Loan agreement with our senior lender, we are required to make 36 consecutive monthly principal installments, the first 35 of which will be in the amount of \$150,000 commencing on the first business day of July 2012, with the 36th and final payment of any unpaid balance of principal and interest payable on the first business day of June 2015.
+Additionally, there is a mandatory prepayment equal to 50% of Excess Cash Flow (as defined) for each fiscal quarter commencing with the fiscal quarter ended September 30, 2012, payable upon the delivery of the financial statements to our senior lender for such fiscal period, but no later than 45 days after the end of the fiscal period.

-As of Septemeber 30, 2012, there is approximately \$518 thousand due to NTW Dissolution, formerly Nassau Tool Works.
-This amount relates to a working capital adjustment based on the net working capital of Nassau Tool Works as of June 20, 2012, the date of the acquisition as compared to the net working capital at December 31, 2011.
-The \$518 thousand will be offset by \$107 thousand that is due to Air Industries Group for the payment of certain liabilities that were not assumed in the transaction.
+As of June 30, 2012, there is approximately \$718 thousand due to NTW Dissolution During July 2012, we paid \$200 thousand of this amount which was held back at the closing due to a lien on one of the assets we were acquiring.
+The remaining \$518 thousand relates to a working capital adjustment based on the net working capital of NTW Dissolution at June 20, 2012, the date of the acquisition, as compared to the net working capital at December 31, 2011.
+The \$518 thousand will be offset by \$107 thousand that is due to AIRI for the payment of certain liabilities that were not assumed in the transaction.

 In August of 2012 we entered into a capital lease to finance the acquisition of new machinery.
 The monthly lease payment is approximately \$18,000.

-Additionally the Company intends to begin making quarterly dividend payments beginning in the fourth quarter of 2012.
+Additionally, the Company intends to begin making quarterly dividend payments beginning in the fourth quarter of 2012.